Online Resource for CPP Disability Participants in 2023

 Any medical condition can undoubtedly qualify for CPP disability.
 Service Canada places more emphasis on the severity of your disability than the severity of your diagnosis.
 You may occasionally receive a serious diagnosis.
 However, you might not have a severe disability.
 For instance, those who have multiple sclerosis can still work.
 It's crucial to understand that Service Canada concentrates on the disability you currently have.

 Your diagnosis is nevertheless crucial.
 Your case will be decided by Service Canada using the Medical Adjudication Framework.
-According to this Framework, the state of your health is a key sign of disability.
+A primary indicator of disability, according to this Framework, is your health.

-Service Canada must consider the following elements when determining your disability:
+Service Canada must consider the following elements when evaluating your disability:

 - The type of your illness

-- Functional restrictions brought on by the illness
+- Functional restrictions brought on by the condition

 - Treatment effects